Our beach is a place to relax, fossick and enjoy the view.

 Browse the listings below to learn more about Hokitika Beach.

 Every spring on the West Coast the spawning native trout rush from the ocean back into the West Coast river systems.
 They are met by throngs of people who stand ready to catch as many ‘shoals’ as possible over the two months of the whitebait season.
 You can walk along the river banks close to the ocean and discover for yourself what the whitebait means to the local residents.
 It’s a little like gold fever when the whitebait is "running".
 Get a taste for it yourself at the many cafes in town.

 A fun annual event on the beach to celebrate Christmas.
 Features food, family fun, games and live music.
 The big bearded fella Santa will call in for a lollie scramble and some photos too.

 An annual fishing competition.
 Fish anywhere on the West Coast with spot prizes and heaviest fish prize to be won.
 The weigh in is at 6pm 20th Jan at the Kaniere Empire Hotel.
-Entry is Kids $5, Adults $15 and can be gotten at Wild Outdoorsman and Kaniere Empire Hotel in Hokitika and Fishing & Firearms Greymouth.
+Tickets $10-20 and available at Wild Outdoorsman and Kaniere Empire Hotel in Hokitika and Fishing & Firearms Greymouth.
 More information here.